"If you see a stylus, they blew it," said Steve Jobs in 2010.

 3. It has a distinctly Surface-like keyboard

-The Apple Smart Keyboard clips on to the iPad Pro magnetically in much the same way as the Mag-safe connector works on a MacBook, which should make the hook-up nice and stable.
+The Apple Smart Keyboard clips onto the iPad Pro magnetically in much the same way as the Mag-safe connector works on a MacBook, which should make the hook-up nice and stable.

 The keyboard itself is a full-size affair that’s covered in fabric and uses the same ‘butterfly-key’ tech that found its way into the Apple MacBook.
-All of which is very nice, but we should point out that it will set you back a fairly whopping US$169.
+All of which is very nice, but we should point out that it will set you back by a fairly whopping ₹14,900.
 Which isn’t quite so nice.

 4. It's faster than a laptop

-Apple’s biggest claim for its performance is that it’s faster than 80% of portable PCs sold in the past year.
+Apple’s biggest claim for its performance is that it’s faster than 80% of the portable PCs sold in the past year.
 It’s hard to verify that claim either way, given that the phrase “portable PC” is somewhat vague, but we can at least assume that it’ll be pretty snappy in action.
-No word on how much RAM is inside it though.
+No word on how much RAM is inside it, though.